What Is Autonomous Trucking?

 Autonomous trucking relies on LiDAR and other sensors to gather visual information and help guide autonomous trucks.
 IoT networks, GPS systems and AI technologies enable sensors to share this visual data and keep autonomous trucks on course throughout their journeys.

-Autonomous trucks are legal in over 20 U.S. states, and most states allow for autonomous truck testing.
-However, autonomous trucks must meet any state and federal regulations before officially being deployed.
+Autonomous trucks are legal in several countries and on a state-by-state basis in the United States.
+Due to legislation varying by location, autonomous trucks must meet any state and federal regulations before officially being deployed.